Utils

 phippery.utils.iter_groups(ds, by, dim='sample')[source]

-This function returns an iterator yeilding subsets of the provided dataset, grouped by items in the metadata of either of the dimensions specified.
+This function returns an iterator yielding subsets of the provided dataset, grouped by items in the metadata of either of the dimensions specified.

 Parameters: